Table of Contents

 One of the easiest ways to prevent over-salting is to taste your chili at different stages of the cooking process.

-• Final adjustment: Before serving, taste and add a pinch of salt if needed.
+- Final adjustment: Taste and add a pinch of Salt if needed before serving.
 This small step prevents the dish from becoming overly salty early on.

-Pro Tip: Let chili simmer for at least 30 minutes before final seasoning.
-Flavors develop over time, and what may seem under-seasoned at first could become perfect later.
+Pro Tip: Let the chili simmer for 30 minutes before the final seasoning.
+Flavors develop over time, and initially, what may seem under-seasoned could become perfect.

 Gradual Seasoning Techniques

-Pro Tip: If you’re using salty ingredients, skip adding extra salt until all elements are combined.
+Pro Tip: If you’re using salty ingredients, skip adding Salt until all elements are combined.

 Making Spice Blends at Home

 Store-bought spice blends and pre-mixed seasonings can contain hidden sodium.
-Creating your own blends allows you to adjust the salt to your preference.
+Creating your blends allows you to adjust the Salt to your preference.

 Common Mistakes to Avoid When Reducing Salt in Chili

-Avoiding these common errors can help ensure your chili remains flavorful without being overly salty.
-Many home cooks unintentionally increase the sodium content by making simple yet avoidable mistakes.
+Avoiding these common errors can help ensure your child remains flavorful without being overly salty.
+Many home cooks unintentionally increase sodium by making simple yet avoidable mistakes.

-Canned beans, tomatoes, and broth are pantry staples for chili, but they often contain high levels of sodium.
+Canned beans, tomatoes, and broth are pantry staples for chili, but they often contain high sodium levels.

 Pro Tip: Drain and rinse canned beans for at least 30 seconds to cut the sodium by nearly 40%.